 For partnership assistance, please contact Ms. Kike Ehigiator at email@example.com, or (404) 413-2532.

-Partnerships are developed through many different avenues, and IPA is available to help support faculty and departments in their development of formal partnership agreements and activities.
-IPA facilitates meetings and discussions with all involved parties to accurately formalize partnership activities into agreements.
+Partnerships are developed through many different avenues, and IPA offers partnership clinics to help support faculty and departments in their development of formal partnership agreements and activities.
+Faculty are welcome to bring their ideas to these partnership clinics and IPA will assist in facilitating meetings and discussions utilizing university information and connections to formalize partnership activities into agreements.

 In 2019, IPA worked extensively with ISSS to formalize a recruitment initiative with the Bahamas Ministry of Education, allowing students from The Bahamas to receive scholarships to pursue their degrees at Georgia State.
 IPA has also advised colleges on merging existing exchange agreements with the same partner, to form one university-wide agreement, and has helped departments develop articulation programs, allowing partner students to complete their degrees at Georgia State.
 If you are seeking to formalize a partnership and would like to discuss how IPA can help, please contact us!

 For FIPE assistance, please contact Ms. Anna Tapfer at firstname.lastname@example.org or (404) 413-2552.

 IPA has many resources for supporting faculty searching for funding opportunities, including an in-house seed grant available with the generosity of the Provost’s office each year.
 The Faculty International Partnership Engagement grant has allowed faculty to develop relationships with strategic partners or leverage existing funding to obtain larger nationally and internationally sponsored grants.